Darkly Dreaming Dexter: Television series adaptation

 The novel is the basis for a TV series on the cable network Showtime.
 Whereas the first season largely followed the book's plot, subsequent seasons featured original storylines not directly based on subsequent "Dexter" novels.

 Darkly Dreaming Dexter was also featured on an episode of Booked, a Canadian television series that investigates crime fiction novels through the eyes of real forensic science experts.

 In popular culture

-In "The Chris Rock Test", the second episode of the fifth season of the television series Billions, Charles “Chuck” Rhoades is in a session with a therapist.
-When prompted by the therapist to choose a 'wise person', Rhoades, an avid reader of crime fiction, nominates Dexter's father, Harry Morgan, for guidance.
+In "The Chris Rock Test", the second episode of the fifth season of the television series Billions, Chuck Rhoades is in a session with a therapist.
+When prompted by the therapist to choose a "wise person", Rhoades, an avid reader of crime fiction, nominates Dexter's father, Harry Morgan, for guidance.

 Following the widespread success of the Dexter franchise, reformed former teenage revenge spree killer Pedro Rodrigues Filho (sometimes credited as the inspiration for the Dexter series), received international recognition as the "Brazilian Dexter (Morgan)" and "South American Punisher", leading to him ultimately beginning a career as a successful YouTuber from 2018 until his death in 2023.